-Water Supply Status (WSS) Normal WSS>30Months Water scarcity WSS<30 Months Drought WSS<24 Months Severe Drought WSS<18 Water crisis WSS<12 Months 1 Outdoor Watering and Irrigation а Turf grass Maximum of three days/week of customer's choice.
+Normal Water Alert Drought Severe Drought Water crisis Category A Category B Category C Category D Category E 1 Outdoor watering and Irrigation а Turf grass Maximum of three days/week of customer's choice.
 Maximum of three days/week of customer's choice.
 Two days/week per mandatory schedule based on customer class and address.
 No watering allowed.
 Only semi-purified Private: once weekly only No watering allowed.
 Restricted semi-purified b New seed and sod (lawn establishment) Allowed with exemption.
 Written approval for establishment.
 Allowed with exemption.
 Written approval for establishment.
 Allowed with exemption.
 Written approval for establishment.
 Not recommended.
-Not allowed Not allowed С Co Water program Allowed Allowed Not allowed, Only semi- purified watering Not allowed, Only semi- purified watering Not allowed , restricted semi- purified watering d Trees, shrubs and perennials May be watered by hand- held hose or low-volume non-spray on any day, not between 9 a.m. and 6 p.m.
-Summer, 9 a.m. and 4 p.m.
-Winter May be watered by hand-held hose or low-volume non-spray on any day, not between 9 a.m. and 6 p.m.
-Summer, 9 a.m. and 4 p.m.
-Winter May be watered by hand- held hose or low-volume non-spray on any day, not between 9 a.m. and 5 p.m.
+Not allowed Not allowed С Co Water program Allowed Allowed Not allowed, Only semi- purified watering Not allowed, Only semi- purified watering Not allowed , restricted semi-purified watering d Trees, shrubs and perennials May be watered by hand- held hose or low-volume non-spray on any day, not between 9 a.m. and 6 p.m.
 Summer, 10 a.m. and 4 p.m.
+Winter May be watered by hand- held hose or low-volume non-spray on any day, not between 9 a.m. and 6 p.m.
+Summer, 10 a.m. and 4 p.m.
+Winter May be watered by hand- held hose or low-volume non-spray on any day, not between 9 a.m. and 6 p.m.
+Summer, 10 a.m. and 4 p.m.
 Winter Existing trees and shrubs may be watered by means of a hand-held hose or low-volume non-spray irrigation no more than once per week on scheduled day.
-Use of hand-held hose or low-volume spray may be limited to no more than every second week e Flowers, vegetables, and community gardens May be watered by automatic system on any day, not between 10 a.m. and 6 p.m., and by hand-held hose or low-volume spray at any time.
-May be watered by automatic system on any day, not between 9 a.m. and 6 p.m., and by hand-held hose or low- volume spray at any time.
-May be watered by means of a hand-held hose or low- volume non-spray irrigation on the assigned watering days, not between 9 a.m. and 6 p.m.
-Existing plants may be watered only every third day by means of a hand-held hose or low-volume non-spray irrigation.
-No watering allowed. f Athletic, sport and playing fields (incl golf courses) No waste of water.
+Use of hand-held hose or low-volume spray may be limited to no more than every second week е Flowers, vegetables, and community gardens May be watered by automatic system on any day, not between 9 a.m. and 6 p.m., and by handheld hose or low-volume spray at any time.
+May be watered by automatic system on any day, not between 9 a.m. and 6 p.m., and by hand-held hose or low-volume spray at any time.
+May be watered by means of a hand-held hose or low-volume non-spray irrigation on the assigned watering days, not between 9 a.m. and 6 p.m.
+Existing plants may be watered only every second day by means of a hand-held hose or low-volume nonspray irrigation.
+No watering allowed. f Athletic, sport and playing fields (incl. golf courses) No waste of water.
 No waste of water.
-Irrigation limited to every third day only No watering with potable allowed.
+Irrigation limited to every second or third day only No watering with potable allowed.
 Only Semi-Purified water No watering with potable allowed.
-Restricted Semi- Purified g Irrigation taps not covered by other rules No waste of water.
+Restricted Semi-Purified g Irrigation taps not covered by other rules No waste of water.
 No waste of water.
-Same as Trees, shrubs and perennials.
+Same as Trees , shrubs and perennials.
 Same as Trees, shrubs and perennials.
 Same as Trees, shrubs and perennials